CientistaVuador/AsteroidShooter/README.md

-# ShadowVolumeExperiment
+# Asteroid Shooter Game

-Experimenting with shadow volumes.
+A Asteroid Shooter Game made with Java and OpenGL 3.3.

 Java 17 and OpenGL 3.3 is required.